libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 WebTransport has many of the enhanced features of WebRTC (fast, secure, multiplexed) without requiring servers to implement the stack while also getting around the valid TLS certificate requirement.

 As opposed to WebSockets, libp2p can use raw WebTransport streams and avoid the need for double encryption.

+WebTransport requires less roundtrips than WebRTC to establish a connection, making it the preferred choice when supported.

 #### Limitations

 You might be asking yourself, why pick WebRTC over WebTransport in libp2p?
 It's like WebRTC but easier to implement and with less complexity.
 WebTransport is not without its limitations.

 WebTransport isn't supported [in all browsers](https://caniuse.com/webtransport).
 This lack of support is a big concern as it's unreasonable to expect users to _not_ use Firefox or Safari, or even older versions of Chromium-based browsers.
+While both Firefox and Safari plan to implement WebTransport, WebRTC is a great fallback while we wait for universal support.

 ## Legacy WebRTC implementations in libp2p